 Dr. Seaquist serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Diabetes Association, Mentor Advisory Group, Research Policy Committee, receiving reimbursement for travel expenses.
+- American Diabetes Association, Mentor Advisory Group, Presenter at a Critical Path Innovation Meeting, Participant in Clinical Inertia Meeting, receiving reimbursement for travel expenses.

 Grant support with funding for project expenses, staff, and salary support, paid to the University of Minnesota:

 - George Washington University, for a contract to perform GRADE trial funded by the National Institutes of Health.

 - Juvenile Diabetes Research Foundation, for a trial to determine if N-acetyl cysteine (NAC) is an effective and safe therapy for hypoglycemia unawareness in diabetes and for a trial to determine if administration of naloxone curing exercise preserves the counter-regulatory response to hypoglycemia the next day.

 - National Institutes of Health, for a study on brain glucose metabolism.